 CoP Webinar Learning Center

-ODEP has hosted over 100 CoP webinars since 2012.
-The CoP Learning Center consists of selected webinars that are often helpful to provider organizations and state and local governments as they move toward an Employment First approach.
+ODEP has hosted more than 100 CoP webinars since 2012.
+The CoP Learning Center houses many of these webinars, which can be helpful to provider organizations and state and local governments as they move toward an Employment First approach.
 The webinars are organized into six topic areas and updated periodically.

 Employment First State Leadership Mentoring Program

 ODEP began the Employment First State Leadership Mentoring Program (EFSLMP) in 2012 in response to states’ request for assistance on how to support individuals with significant disabilities in CIE.
-Over the 13 years it has been active, ODEP has supported 24 states in their strategic efforts to increase CIE for individuals with disabilities, including those with significant disabilities.
+Since that time, ODEP has supported 24 states in their strategic efforts to increase CIE for individuals with disabilities, including those with significant disabilities.
 The EFSLMP inspired selected states to facilitate policy reform and fully implement the Employment First approach with funding alignment, service coordination, and capacity building across state government agencies and external stakeholders which are all vital to promoting CIE options for individuals with significant disabilities.

 EFSLMP Resources

 • E1st State Transformation Guide - In order to support states in their Employment First and systems change efforts, ODEP has identified 10 Critical Areas to Increase CIE.
-This guide helps states make holistic systems change by assisting in developing and implementing strategies in each of these 10 Critical Areas.
+This guide helps states make holistic systems change by assisting in developing and implementing strategies in each of these areas.
 ODEP’s CIE webpage has specific resources for each critical area.

-• EFSLMP Federal Briefings - On August 8 and 9, 2018, the Office of Disability Employment Policy hosted 15 federal offices, including representatives from the Departments of Labor, Health and Human Services, Education, Housing and Urban Development, Veterans Affairs, Justice, the National Council on Disability, the Centers for Medicare and Medicaid Services, and the Social Security Administration, to learn about and discuss the Employment First State Leadership Mentoring Program.
+• EFSLMP Federal Briefings – On August 8 and 9, 2018, ODEP hosted 15 federal offices, including representatives from the Departments of Labor, Health and Human Services, Education, Housing and Urban Development, Veterans Affairs, Justice, the National Council on Disability, the Centers for Medicare and Medicaid Services, and the Social Security Administration, to learn about and discuss the Employment First State Leadership Mentoring Program.

 • Federal Legal Framework that Supports Competitive, Integrated Employment Outcomes of Youth and Adults with Significant Disabilities – This brief highlights various legal actions by federal enforcement agencies that have significant implications for how states prioritize and deliver services for individuals with disabilities.
 These actions relate to the organization, financing, and provision of employment and long-term services and supports consistent with an Employment First framework.